Government urged to see Keta Port as strategic economic intervention

 The release said apart from a port at Keta helping to open up the region to national and international businesses that would rake in a lot of revenue for the state, it meant a lot more to the three coastal constituencies in the region thus, its development must not be reduced to politics.

-“We expect that upon completion, the Keta Port project will open up the region for industrialization, private investments, and jobs for the youths.
+“We expect that upon completion, the Keta Port project will open up the region for industrialisation, private investments and jobs for the youths.

-Aside from the strategic economic impact of the port, we expect the development of the Keta Port to provide a sustainable solution to the perennial flooding that hits the southern part of Volta, specifically, Keta, Anlo, and Ketu South.”
+Aside the strategic economic impact of the port, we expect the development of the Keta Port to provide a sustainable solution to the perennial flooding that hits the southern part of Volta, specifically, Keta, Anlo and Ketu South.”